sprugman/screentime/readme.md

  - just a basic sleep loop that runs every five minutes (configurable)
  - takes a screenshot using OSX's `screencapture` program
- - copies it into screens/full
+ - copies it into `screens/full`
- - creates a thumbnail sized version and copies that to screens/thumbs
+ - creates a thumbnail-sized version and copies that to `screens/thumbs`
- - after each capture, updates a static list of all the files that can be served to the web app
+ - after each capture, updates a static list of all the files that can be served to the web app (`screens/screens-list.txt`)
  - enhancement ideas:
 	- start & stop commands
 	- set a limit, either # of files, # of bytes, or # of days to keep